43525/terraform-getting-started/README.md

   #}
 }
 ```
 `vim main.tf`.
-Can delete these commented
+Can commented off, or delete these.
 ```
 #terraform {
 #  required_providers {